musslebot/pyrecon/pyrecon/tools/curationTool/curationTool.md

 =============

 # Overview
-curationTool was designed to find and display commonly-missed issues in a RECONSTRUCT series:
+curationTool was designed to find and display commonly-missed issues in a RECONSTRUCT series, including:
- * duplicate traces that overlap on the same section
+ * duplicate traces on the same section
- * traces of the same name separated by __ number of sections on which they do not exists
+ * traces of the same name separated by __ number of sections in which they do not exists ("distant traces")
  * reverse traces

 # Walkthrough (GUI)
 To use the curationTool, first open the PyRECONSTRUCT GUI suite through the following commands in a Python shell: <br>